lhr-solar/BPS/Docs/source/Software/Apps.rst

 ========

 Purpose
-    This App is used to keep track of the voltages of all the modules in the battery pack.
+    This App is used to keep track of the voltages and open wires of all the modules in the battery pack.

 Usage
     ``Voltage_Init()`` must be called before calling any other Voltage functions.
+All of the data used by the functions is based on data collected by the function ``Voltage_UpdateMeasurements()`` so it might be necessary to call ``Voltage_UpdateMeasurements()`` before any other function.
     Descriptions of other functions are located in Voltage.h.

 Additional Considerations
     None